Ecosystem management: Principles of ecosystem management

-A fundamental principle of ecosystem management is the long-term sustainability of the production of goods and services by ecosystems, as "intergenerational sustainability [is] a precondition for management, not an afterthought".
-Ideally, there should be clear, publicly-stated goals with respect to future trajectories and behaviors of the system being managed.
-Other important requirements include a sound ecological understanding of the system, including connectedness, ecological dynamics, and the context in which the system is embedded.
+A fundamental concern of ecosystem management is the long-term sustainability of the production of goods and services by ecosystems, as "intergenerational sustainability [is] a precondition for management, not an afterthought."
+Ideally, there should be clear, publicly stated goals with respect to future trajectories and behaviors of the system being managed.
+Other important requirements include a sound ecological understanding of the system including ecological dynamics and the context in which the system is embedded.
 An understanding of the role of humans as components of the ecosystems and the use of adaptive management is also important.
-While ecosystem management can be used as part of a plan for wilderness conservation, it can also be used in intensively managed ecosystems (e.g., agroecosystem and close to nature forestry).
+While ecosystem management can be used as part of a plan for wilderness conservation, it can also be used in intensively managed ecosystems (e.g., agroecosystems and close to nature forestry).

 Core principles and common themes of ecosystem management: